patrickhelv/auto-cert/README.md

 KEYNAME: token_key_shim
 ```

+Look at the diagram to better understand the controller/shim authentication [here](/docs/authentication.excalidraw.png)

 ### Running the auto deploy using ansible playbooks

 Before activating and running automatically the playbooks you need to modify some options